-In a recent survey by the sustainable travel enterprise Mobilityways we learned 81% of commuters are considering an alternative to their current mode of travel..
+In a recent survey by Mobilityways, the sustainable travel enterprise, we learned that 81% of commuters are considering an alternative to their current mode of travel.
 The post pandemic great behaviour change has the power to shape commuting habits long into the future.
 Add to that the wider debate on protecting the planet and the desire of employees to work for proactive organisations who take their carbon zero responsibilities seriously and you have a powerful equation for change.

 Forward looking employers are therefore presented with an excellent opportunity to embrace this moment and implement sustainable commuting initiatives.
 But what does it take to get a sustainable travel plan off the ground in a large organisation?
 The short answer is a determined and resilient leader or small group, empowered by a sponsor prepared to back them.
 And backing them means championing their cause with relevant stakeholders and resourcing the initiative appropriately with people, finance, access to experts and employees.
 Only then can they build, launch, and have employees adopt motivating credible alternatives to the single car driver commuting norm.